 Chances are pretty good you have seen this attractive foliage plant at nursery centers.
-The bright leaves of the Persian shield plant (Strobilanthes dyerianus) are almost better than a flowering specimen since they provide stunning color year around.
-Growing Persian shield requires warm temperatures and sultry humid air.
+The bright leaves of the Persian shield plant (Strobilanthes dyerianus) are almost better than a flowering specimen since they provide stunning color year-round.
+Growing Persian shield plants requires warm temperatures and sultry humid air.
 It is hardy in USDA zones 8 to 11, but is more commonly grown indoors or as a summer annual in cooler climates.
 Use Persian shield indoors to brighten up the home and create tropical ambiance with ease of care.

 Persian Shield Plant

-The plant has a bushy habit and may get up to 4 feet tall in habitat.
-Because it is only suitable for USDA zone 10, growing Persian shield indoors is the best way for most gardeners to enjoy this brilliant plant.
+The plant has a bushy habit and may get up to 4 feet (1 m.) tall in habitat.
+Since it is only suitable for USDA zone 10, growing Persian shield indoors is the best way for most gardeners to enjoy this brilliant plant.
 You can put the plant outside in summer, but make sure you bring it back inside before cold weather threatens and you may be rewarded with slender spiky flowers.

 Growing Persian Shield

 The plant performs well in a container inside or outside, in full sun to partial shade.
 Provide even moisture and high humidity.
 The best way to give extra humidity to a Persian shield indoors is to place a thin layer of rocks in a saucer and balance the pot on top.
 Keep the saucer full of water.
 This keeps the roots out of the water but the evaporation of the water provides higher humidity to the air.

 You can grow Persian shield outdoors in warm climates and plant them in the ground as part of a border display.
 In cool zones, however, treat the plant as an annual or bring it inside at the end of summer.

 Persian Shield Propagation